ETSURobotics/Getting_Started/README.md

   - Every robot needs to have a code behind it telling it what to do and how to do it.
   - Every robot has limiations/constraints.
 (Power, scale, strength, weight)

+# Simple Breakdown of Directory

+    - 3D Printing: Instructions on how to get started 3D printing.

+    - Arduino: Instructions on how to connect and code most Arduino boards.

+    - C-Programming: A simple look on how to code in C and the structure of the C programming language.

+    - ESP_32: Instructions on how to connect and code most ESP_32 boards.

+    - Robotics: A collection of projects you can get started with, along with part lists an instructions. (adult legos)